dynatrace-oss/terraform-provider-dynatrace/docs/resources/document.md

 ### Optional

 - `custom_id` (String) If provided, this will be the id of the document.
 If not provided, a system-generated id is used.
+- `description` (String) A short description of the document
+- `is_reshareable` (Boolean) Specifies whether recipients of a direct share can share the document further
+- `labels` (Set of String) Labels attached to the document
 - `private` (Boolean) Specifies whether the document is private or readable by everybody

 ### Read-Only